jianyangg/show-and-tell/README.md

 Teach AI by speaking and demonstrating - narrate instructions while performing browser actions, then synthesize your demonstrations into executable automation plans.

 - **Teach**: Speak and narrate your intentions while demonstrating browser actions (clicks, typing, navigation)
-- **Capture**: Records your voice instructions, screen actions, and audio transcription in real-time
+- **Capture**: Records your voice instructions, screen actions, and audio transcription in real-time using ElevenLabs
 - **Synthesize**: AI converts your multimodal demonstration into reusable, parameterizable plans using GPT-5
 - **Execute**: Run synthesized plans with Gemini Computer Use for intelligent browser automation
 - **Stream**: Real-time WebSocket updates with live viewport rendering